GhosTech-IT/pwnagotchi-fallout-vault-boy-theme/README.md

-# 👾 Pwnagotchi: Fallout Vault Boy Faces
+# 👾 Pwnagotchi: Fallout Vaul Boy Theme

 This repository is a fork of [JD-2006/pwnagotchi-fallout-faces-mod](https://github.com/JD-2006/pwnagotchi-fallout-faces-mod/tree/main) with modifications for use on the 2.13in Waveshare e-ink displays.